dicksonleong/Tweetian/README.md

 Tweetian
 ========

-Tweetian is a feature-rich Twitter app for smartphones, developed using Qt and QML.
+Tweetian is a feature-rich Twitter app for smartphones, developed using Qt/QML.
-The backend of Tweetian is mostly coded in JavaScript (database handling, API calls, parsing JSON) but I hope to move the backend to C++ for better performance & less buggy.
-The UI is coded purely in QML and use a lot of components from Qt Quick Component for Symbian/MeeGo.
+The backend of Tweetian is mostly written in JavaScript (database handling, API calls, parsing JSON) but I hope to move the backend to C++ for better performance & less buggy.
+The UI is written purely in QML and use a lot of components from Qt Quick Component for Symbian/MeeGo to provide native UI for each platform.

-Tweetian currently available for Symbian^3 and MeeGo Harmattan.
+Tweetian currently support Symbian^3 and MeeGo Harmattan (Qt 4.7.4 or higher).

 ToDo
 ----

-* Migrate to Twitter API v1.1 (__before March 2013__)
+* Migrate to Twitter API v1.1 (before March 2013)
 * Port to Nemo/Jolla
 * Move the whole app backend to C++
 * Harmattan: event feed integration
-* Internationalization support (You can help by translating Tweetian to your native language in [Transifex](https://www.transifex.com/projects/p/tweetian/))
+* Internationalization support (You can contribute by translating Tweetian to your native language in [Transifex](https://www.transifex.com/projects/p/tweetian/))

 Build for testing